btc-c0der/omega-btc-ai/CLOUD_DEPLOYMENT.md

 # OMEGA BTC AI - Scaleway Cloud Deployment Guide

 This guide provides step-by-step instructions for deploying the Trap-Aware Dual Traders (TADT) system to Scaleway cloud infrastructure.
+The system now follows the sacred Fibonacci sequence (1,1,2,3,5) in its architecture for enhanced harmony with market patterns.

 ## Prerequisites

 - A Scaleway DEV1-M instance (or higher) with Ubuntu 24.04
 - A Scaleway Cloud Redis database
 - BitGet API credentials for trading

+## System Architecture

+The system architecture follows the Fibonacci sequence (1,1,2,3,5):

+1. **Trap Probability Meter** (1) - Detects market maker traps
+2. **Trap-Aware Traders** (1) - Manages trading positions with trap awareness
+3. **Elite Exit Strategy** (2) - Determines optimal exit points using Fibonacci algorithms
+4. **Divine Dashboard** (3) - Visualizes market data and trading performance
+5. **Nginx Proxy** (5) - Secures and routes traffic to services

+All services connect to the Cloud Redis instance, which serves as the central data store for market analysis and trading information.

 ## 1. Initial Setup